 Some details on the data

-The most important line is the first, where i net driver earnings they drop from € 17,50 to € 3,50 and then to 0.
-The passage from € 17,50 to € 3,50 comes from the leverage ratio assumed on use.
+The most important line is the first, where i net driver earnings they drop from €17,50 to €3,50 and then to 0.
+The transition from €17,50 to €3,50 comes from the leverage ratio assumed on the use.
 As mentioned, a remote driver can drive up to 5 remote-controlled cars (just to take them to a customer, then he does everything).

 The costs of maintenance they increase from left to right as we have more advanced and complex vehicles.
 And it also indicates that fully autonomous vehicles will be quite expensive at present.
-For the ODD rental car, I assume an extra € 1,25 under "others”For the 4G video transmission necessary to support teleoperations.
-In the future of ridesharing 5G will further reduce costs and improve the performance of these rental cars.
+For the ODD rental car, I assume an extra €1,25 under “others” for the 4G video transmission needed to support teleoperations.
+In the future of ridesharing 5G will further reduce the costs and improve the performance of these rental cars.

 On balance, ODD cars promise cost savings of . compared to rideshare.
 However, I prudently assumed that the costs would be constant.
 Instead, I imagined that insurance costs will decrease when autonomous vehicles, capable of guaranteeing more safety, will be at such a level of evolution as to be used on the road.